Steve-O-Codes/RUHungry_Menu_Generator_Command_Line/README.md

 _______________________________________________________________________________________________________

-This is my first ever project working with JS.
+This is my first project working with JS.
 I have created a console application called RUHungry.
 The code for the project can be found in the RUHungry.js file.